fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 To render the gauge, follow the steps below:

-1. Include the `fusioncharts` library
+1. Include the `fusioncharts` library.

-2. Include the chart type
+2. Include all gauges from Widgets.

-3. Include the FusionCharts theme file to apply the style to the charts
+3. Include the FusionCharts theme file to apply the style to the charts.

-4. Add the chart and the theme as a dependency to the core
+4. Add the chart and the theme as a dependency to the core.

 5. Store the chart configurations in a JSON object.
 In this JSON object:
     * Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).